rzcao/APIC-analytical-complex-field-reconstruction/README.md

 After we obtain the aberration and the complex spectrums sampled under NA-matching angle illumination, the aberration of the reconstructed spectrums is corrected and the corrected spectrums are then stitched.
 After stitching, we obtain `ftRecons` (Fourier transform of the reconstructed complex field) and `maskRecons` (mask where we put `true` in places that have been reconstructed).

 #### Field reconstruction with darkfield measurements
 Function `recFieldFromKnown.m` is used to do complex field reconstruction using darkfield measurements.
-Essentially, the sampled spectrum in one darkfield measurement is assumed to consist of two part: the known spectrum and the unknown spectrum.
+Essentially, the sampled spectrum in one darkfield measurement is assumed to consist of two part: the known spectrum (previously reconstructed) and the unknown spectrum.
 This function retrieves the unknown spectrum from the known spectrum.
 When the aberration of the system is extracted, we can use the following to call this function
 ``` matlab
 [ftRecons,maskRecons] = recFieldFromKnown(im_DF, k_DF, ftRecons, maskRecons, CTF_abe);
 ```